yat-labs/yat-docs/README.md

   clean-docs                                               Delete all generated SDK and API reference documentation files generate-docs                                            Generate and save the SDK and API reference docs without building the website
 ```

+## Debug logs

+To generate debug logs to stdout, set the `DEBUG~ environment variable.
+All tari-doc plugin logs are namespaced accordingly,
+so

+    $ DEBUG=tari-docs:* npm run build

+will print out all tari-docs debug information and ignore any other messages from other packages.

 # Build and deploy